 You can use lots of veggies as ‘vessels’.
 You can fill peppers with rice, or couscous and other vegetables, which can be eaten there and then, once they’ve been in the oven for around 15 mins.
 Alternatively, they can be refrigerated and taken for lunches or as part of a picnic the next day.
 Peppers are visually appealing as they are colourful, and they taste great too!

-Sometimes it can be an oversight, and we just get stuck into a meal we know we can make easily for the little ones, but whether it’s on its own, or added as part of a meal, a salad is one of the easiest things you can prepare, and it has so much potential.
+Sometimes it can be an oversight, but whether it’s on its own, or added as part of a meal, a salad is one of the easiest things you can prepare, and it has so much potential.
 Because of the extensive options in terms of fruit and veg, you can include in a salad, the possibilities and combos are endless.
 As with the colours of peppers, if you make the salad attractive to the eyes, you’re more likely to have success when it comes to eating the salad.
 And what’s more, if the children don’t like certain things, you can swap them for something different next time.

 The days of handing over a chocolate bar as a snack regularly are well and truly over.
 It’s okay as a treat, but moderation really is the key.
 Healthy snacking is just as easy to do; you just have to give it a moment to prep.
 Cut some carrot sticks, for example, or have some raisin boxes at the ready.